NEUROLIGUSITIC PROGRAMMING, AN INTRODUCTION

 I. Introductions and Expectations of the Group: What do you hope to gain from the presentation?
 What have you learned from communicating with your clients?
 What frustrates you in your efforts to be an effective healing assistant?

 II.
 MY path to NLP: 1975-1980:

 b.
 Max Multxby , Albert Ellis (RET) Bill Glasser (Reality) , Parent Adult Child (TA): Much more structured with specifically identified goals and methods to achieve them.,

 They all did something, none did everything.
 Some very lacking.
-The core was missing – just help you client communicate their needs and all would be wonderful once insight was achieved.
+The core was missing – just help your client communicate their needs and all would be wonderful once insight was achieved.
 Might work with highly motivated, educated, insightful, abstract thinkers.

 III.
 Birth of the Wheel Barrow: Not right or wrong, but effective turn your generalizations into specific actions.
-Respect that your client is competent to solve problems, but lack the tools.
+Respect that your client is competent to solve problems, but lacks the tools.
 Bandler, Grinder, Satir, Milton Erickson, Baetson.
 What can accessing the subconscious (yours and your client’s) do for you.
 What resources are hidden in plain sight?
 How to access those resources in a way that is elegant and useful?

 IV.
 Main components:

 a.
 We are communicating beings who have never been taught to effectively communicate – to give and receive messages accurately.
 To understand the intent of our message and put it into a form that is accepted and understood by our audience.
 To understand that all communication is a manipulation.
 That it is impossible to not communicate.
 That the meaning of our communication is the result we get.
 That every communication is a distortion, that memory is selective.
 (Jon’s Meta Laws)

 b.
 That we can be grouped into four primary representational systems: visual, auditory, kinesthetic, olfactory/gustatory.
 That when stressed, we revert back to our primary system, although when relaxed we can communicate in all of them.
 HO comparison of rep systems)

 c.
 That what goes on inside our head is at least as important as what comes out of our mouth.
 And, our mouth often lies or distorts, but our body always tells the truth.
 (Eye movement chart and demo)